Court of the Lions: The Sala de los Reyes

 Each of the seven sub-units of the hall is accompanied by a niche-like chamber of equal width behind it (on its eastern side).
 The three larger chambers are each covered with a rounded vault ceiling made of wooden planks.
 The surface of the ceiling is covered with leather that has been painted with pictorial scenes.
 Pictorial scenes are relatively rare in Islamic art (with the exception of miniatures) and scholars generally agree, based on their Gothic-like style, that these paintings were probably executed by Christian artists from a Spanish court (probably the court of Pedro of Castile in Seville).
-Another theory by art historian Jerrilynn Dodds is that they were executed by Muslims who were kept as captives in the court of Pedro and thus became familiar with Christian paintings but not deeply rooted in those traditions, resulting in a mix-and-match of Christian Romantic motifs in the same scenes.
-The painting in the middle chamber shows a group of 10 Nasrid officials and dignitaries, including the sultan, sitting on cushions and engaged in a discussion or debate.
-This scene, because it shows the ruler or "king", inspired the hall's current name.
+Another theory by art historian Jerrilynn Dodds is that they were executed by Muslims who worked from Christian objects, in a mix-and-match of Christian Romantic motifs.
+The painting in the middle chamber shows a group of ten Muslim men in noble garb sitting on cushions and engaged in a discussion or debate.
+Multiple identifications have been proposed for the figures, with one hypothesis being that they depict ten Nasrid sultans, while other possibilities include ten sages, writers from different eras, or scholars representing the various sciences.
+This scene, because it seems to show the ruler or "king", inspired the hall's current name.
 The paintings in the other two chambers show scenes of court life, including a jousting competition and hunting scenes, set amidst a landscape of gardens and palaces.